marwansultan97/marwansultan97.github.io/projects/Thiqati.md

 ## 🧩 Overview {#overview}

-**Thiqati** is an enterprise-focused mobile application designed to streamline internal operations and enhance employee engagement within large organizations.
+**Thiqati** is an enterprise-focused iOS application designed to centralize internal company operations and enhance employee engagement.
+The app provides employees with a single platform to manage attendance, submit service requests, access company documents, and stay informed through centralized updates and announcements.

-The app centralizes multiple employee services into a single platform, enabling teams to manage attendance, submit service requests, stay informed with company announcements, and interact through a built-in community feed—creating a more connected and efficient workplace experience.
+In addition to operational tools, Thiqati includes collaborative and knowledge-sharing features such as a community feed, a company-wide document library, and an internal application library that provides access to company-approved and licensed tools—including paid applications and AI-based services tailored for internal use.

 ---